ysdy44/Phagocytosis-UWP/README-EN.md

 ## Deployment instructions

-> Download the whole project, run `Phagocytosis.sln`, start the project `Phagocytosis`, and try to see if it works.
+> Download the whole project, open `Phagocytosis.sln`, start the project `Phagocytosis`, and try to see if it works.